 Over the past few years, Emirates' own Skywards mileage program has emerged as the best way to book many Emirates flights using miles – especially first and business class.
 Thanks to transfer partnerships with all the major credit card companies, Emirates miles are incredibly easy to earn.
 And back in 2020, Emirates drastically slashed the amount of taxes and fees you'd pay on award tickets – by as much as 80%.

+Today, that same flight will cost you 157,500 Emirates miles … and more than $837 in taxes and fees, too.
+That's astounding.
 You'll see a similar amount of taxes on awards flying Emirates first class, too – on almost every route in their network.
 Ouch.

-Why such an increase?
-Well, because fuel is getting more expensive.
-And when gas prices go up, airlines don't hesitate to pass some of that cost onto travelers in the form of higher fuel surcharges: YQ charges in the industry lingo.
-You can see that in this nifty fare breakdown from ITA Matrix.
+When gas prices go up, airlines don't hesitate to pass some of that cost onto travelers in the form of higher fuel surcharges: YQ charges, in the industry lingo.
+And when fuel prices eventually drop … well, these surcharges often stay high.

 Whether it's $5.60 on a one-way domestic flight or $1,000-plus on a British Airways first class redemption to London-Heathrow (LHR), paying some cash is an unavoidable part of the points and miles world.
 One of the biggest battles in using points and miles wisely is all about limiting those cash costs, using airline programs that don't pass on such substantial taxes and fees.